Woody Allen: 1977–1989: Established career

-In 1977 Allen wrote, directed, and starred in the romantic comedy film Annie Hall, which became his seminal and most personal work.
-He played Alvy Singer, a comic evaluating his past relationship with Annie Hall, portrayed by Diane Keaton.
-Critic Roger Ebert praised the film, saying Allen had "developed ... into a much more thoughtful and ... more mature director".
-Vincent Canby of The New York Times praised Allen's direction, specifically citing his hiring of actors in the film such as Shelley Duvall, Paul Simon, Carol Kane, Colleen Dewhurst, and Christopher Walken.
+In 1977 Allen wrote, directed, and starred in the romantic comedy Annie Hall.
+He played Alvy Singer, a comic evaluating his past relationship with Annie Hall (Keaton).
+Roger Ebert wrote that Allen had "developed ... into a much more thoughtful and ... more mature director".
+Vincent Canby praised Allen's direction, specifically his casting Shelley Duvall, Paul Simon, Carol Kane, Colleen Dewhurst, and Christopher Walken.
 In an interview with journalist Katie Couric, Keaton did not deny that Allen wrote the part for and about her.
-The film won four Academy Awards, including Best Picture, Best Actress in a Leading Role for Keaton, Best Original Screenplay, and Best Director for Allen.
-It was ranked 35th on the American Film Institutes "100 Best Movies" and fourth on the AFI list of the "100 Best Comedies".
-The screenplay was also named the funniest ever written by the Writers Guild of America in its list of the "101 Funniest Screenplays".
-In 1992, the Library of Congress selected the film for preservation in the United States National Film Registry as "culturally, historically or aesthetically significant".

-In 1979, Allen paid tribute at the Film Society at Lincoln Center to one of his comedy idols, Bob Hope, who said of the honor: "It's great to have your past spring up in front of your eyes, especially when it's done by Woody Allen, because he's a near genius.
+It won four Academy Awards: Best Actress in a Leading Role for Keaton, Best Original Screenplay and Best Director for Allen and Best Picture.
+In 1979, at the Film Society at Lincoln Center, Allen paid tribute to one of his comedy idols, Bob Hope, who said of the honor: "It's great to have your past spring up in front of your eyes, especially when it's done by Woody Allen, because he's a near genius.
 Not a whole genius, but a near genius".
-With Manhattan (1979), Allen directed a comic homage to New York City, focused on the complicated relationship between middle-aged Isaac Davis (Allen) and 17-year-old Tracy (Mariel Hemingway), co-starring Keaton and Meryl Streep.
-Keaton, who has made eight movies with Allen, has said, "He just has a mind like nobody else.
-He's bold.
-He's got a lot of strength, a lot of courage in terms of his work.
-And that is what it takes to do something really unique."
+In 1979, Allen directed Manhattan, a comic homage to New York City focused on the relationship between middle-aged Isaac Davis (Allen) and 17-year-old Tracy (Mariel Hemingway) and co-starring Keaton and Meryl Streep.
+Filmed in black and white by Gordon Willis, it makes heavy use of the music of George Gershwin.